FIVE NIGHTS IN KOMODO NATIONAL PARK

 Day 6: Labuan Bajo

-For your final morning onboard Lamima why take one last swim or a quick watersports session before we transfer you back to the port by tender from where a private vehicle will take to you to Labuan Bajo airport for your onward journey.
+For your final morning onboard Lamima, you can take one last swim or a quick watersports session before we transfer you back to the port by tender from where a private vehicle will take to you to Labuan Bajo airport for your onward journey.

 Call or Send as a Quick Inquiry